pH – Problem Solving (OCR A Level Chemistry A): Revision Note

 • Repeat this process, including the washing with distilled water with a pH 9 buffer solution

-• Once calibrated, the tip of the pH probe is rinsed with distilled water and shaken to remove excess water
+• Once calibrated, rinse the tip of the pH probe with distilled water and shake to remove excess water

-• The pH is allowed to stabilise and then the reading recorded in a results table
+• Record the reading in a results table

 • In practice, recalibration may sometimes be required during testing

-• This process can then be repeated for each unknown solution
+• Repeat this process for each unknown solution

 Test 3 - Using phenolphthalein indicator